Grantland: Dr. V controversy

 An article written by Caleb Hannan and published on the Grantland website in January 2014 received considerable criticism from the transgender community.
-Hannan's article was about the Oracle GXI golf putter and its creator, Essay Anne Vanderbilt, referred to as Dr. V. It treated Vanderbilt's transgender identity in the same manner as a number of scientific qualifications that Vanderbilt had fraudulently claimed to hold, suggesting that Hannan considered Vanderbilt's gender identity to be untruthful as well.
+Hannan's article was about the Oracle GXI golf putter and its creator, Essay Anne Vanderbilt, referred to as Dr. V. Hannan found the putter to be extremely effective after Dr. V sent one to him to try out, but as his reporting continued he found that Dr. V's background and credentials were either fraudulent or couldn't be confirmed.
+A former coworker of Dr.V's told Hamman that she was a trans woman.
+Hannan incorporated it into the final part of the piece, which Dr. V reached out about and requested he didn't publish because she did not want to be identified as transgender publicly.
+He refused and kept it in the article.
 Before the article was published, Vanderbilt committed suicide.

-After initially dismissing all criticisms and drawing even more fire, Grantlands editor-in-chief Bill Simmons published a response to the criticism, acknowledging errors made by Grantland and Hannan, including Hannan's outing of Vanderbilt to one of her investors and Grantlands "collective ignorance about the issues facing the transgender community in general, as well as our biggest mistake: not educating ourselves on that front before seriously considering whether to run the piece".
+Grantlands editor-in-chief Bill Simmons published a response to the criticism, acknowledging errors made by Grantland and Hannan, including Hannan's posthumous outing of Vanderbilt to one of her investors and Grantlands "collective ignorance about the issues facing the transgender community in general, as well as our biggest mistake: not educating ourselves on that front before seriously considering whether to run the piece".
 A profile of Simmons in Rolling Stone, published in April 2014, lambasted him at length over the Dr. V matter and incorporated criticism from senior ESPN personnel, but also included Simmons' defenses and disagreements with some of the harsher criticisms of the article.